What is a Maintenance Assessment District?

 Will the City control the money or will Enhance La Jolla control the money?

-Enhance La Jolla will have control over how property owner assessments are spent with the City’s administrative oversight.
+Enhance La Jolla will manage the property owner assessments with the City’s administrative oversight.
 Assessments will be collected via property tax bills and held by the City in an account designated solely for the La Jolla Village MAD.

 What are the boundaries of the MAD?